qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - For non-negative integer `(low + high) / 2` may overflow.
 A safer way is `low + (high - low) / 2`.
 - Short circuit. `a() || b()` will not run `b()` if `a()` returns true. `a() && b()` will not run `b()` when `a()` returns false.
 - When using profiler: the profiler may by default only include CPU time which excludes waiting time.
 If your app spends 90% time waiting on database, the flamegraph may not include that 90% which is misleading.
+- Try to cancel some async operation, but the callback still runs.
+- Assertion should not be used for validating data.
+Should do proper error handling to invalid external data.
+Assertion should check internal invariants.

 ### Linux and bash